-In 30 Days of Meditation, I ask people to think of the relationship they have with their practice.
+I ask people to think of the relationship they have with their practice.
 What would your meditation practice say to you, if it could speak?
 What would it ask you?
 What would it be trying to tell you?

 It’s really hard not to see the truth any time we remove distractions.
 This is what meditation does, in essence–the practice removes distractions.

-On March 4th, 30 Days of Meditation will begin its inaugural run.
 I’ve spent a decade practicing meditation, sometimes more often and sometimes less often, and I’m not someone who just walked into the practice, all blissed-out in my hot little stretchy pants as I burned some incense, and immediately went, “Ah, yes, transcendence.”